-The Secretariat's draft assessment is that Mali has addressed four of the nine corrective actions and made "satisfactory progress" on the corresponding requirements.
-The Secretariat's assessment is that Mali has made "meaningful progress" with considerable improvements in addressing four corrective actions, and that the remaining requirement was not applicable in Mali.
+The Secretariat's assessment is that Mali has addressed four of the nine corrective actions and made

+"satisfactory progress" on the corresponding requirements, and that Mali has made "meaningful progress" with considerable improvements in addressing four corrective actions.
+The Secretariat's assessment for the remaining requirement is that, while it was not strictly applicable, Mali-EITI had made substantial efforts to disclose and reconcile payments of the "patentes" tax and has therefore gone beyond the corresponding requirement.

-The draft assessment will be sent to the Mali EITI MSG on 3 May 2019.
-Comments from the MSG are expected on 24 May 2019.
-After consideration of the comments from the MSG, the assessment will be finalised for consideration by the EITI Board.
+The draft assessment was sent to the Mali EITI MSG on 3 May 2019.
+Comments from the MSG were received on 24 May 2019.
+After consideration of the comments from the MSG, the assessment has been finalised for consideration by the EITI Board meeting in Paris on 17 June 2019.